Pleosporales » Sporormiaceae

 Index Fungorum number: IF 415062; Facesoffungi number: FoF 07980, 58 morphological species (Species Fungorum, 2022), 14 species with molecular data.

 Fimicolous.
 Sexual morph: Perithecia immersed to semi-immersed, scattered or aggregated in small groups, membranaceow to coriaceous, dark brown to black, smooth or covered with hairs in the upper part; neck varying from short papilliform to long cylindrical.
 Asci eightspored, bitunicate, cylindrical to clavate with short to relatively long stipe.
 Ascospores three to many-septate, at first hyaline, finally becoming dark brown; septa transverse to oblique; germ slit elongated, extending the entire length of the cell, parallel to diagonal, or transverse to the longitudinal axis of the ascospore; gelatinous sheath hyaline, surrounding each ascospore.
-Asexual morph: Unknown (Adapted from Ahmed & Cain, 1972).
+Asexual morph: Unknown (adapted from Ahmed & Cain 1972).

 Type species: Sporormiella nigropurpurea Ellis & Everh.